molbrain/MORE-reference/README.md

 ```
 `[` and `]` are the terminal ends of L1s, and `{` and `}` are shown as terminal-ends of the genes. `<` and `>` are indicated as arrowheads in the direction of each transcription (5' to 3').
 Each number other than ensemble IDs and L1 IDs is the distance between the terminal ends.

+### "mart_export.102" files

+These files were originally created by Biomart on ENSEMBL release 102.
+These data files are not important for the reference directory, but the above "LIST_INTER_INTRA_GENE" files depend on them.

 ## Future Plan